m-barnard/amdc/README.md

 All figures, tables, and results are reproduced in .qmd or .ipynb files.
 The headings in these files label which figures/tables/results are being replicated.
 The rendered files can be found at the GitHub pages for this repo (https://m-barnard.github.io/amdc_clustering/).

-Files/results below with (!) recreate tables by reading in results rather than by running the analysis (this was done for computational reasons).
+Files/results below labelled with (!) recreate tables by reading in results rather than by running the analysis (this was done for computational reasons).
 To actually run these analyses see the ['Run analysis from R/python or shell scripts'](#run-analysis-from-rpython-or-shell-scripts) section below.

 ### Simulations (Section 3)

-All files in simulations/
+All files are in simulations/

 * figures.qmd simulates sequences and produces Supplementary Figures 1-3
 * tables.qmd produces Tables 1-2 and Supplementary Table 1 (!)

 ### Daynamica analysis (Section 4)

-All files in daynamica_analysis/.
+All files are in daynamica_analysis/.
 While the cleaned data and calcualted distance matrices are already present in the repo, scripts/clean_seqs.R and scripts/get_dist_mats.R can be used to produce this data.

 * run_nTreeClus_daynamica.ipynb runs nTreeClus on Daynamica day and week sequences and saves the results
 * figures_day_analysis.qmd runs AMDC and hierarchical clustering on Daynamica day sequences and produces Figure 2 and Supplementary Figures 4-7